 Processing of personal data for other purposes

-> The processing of personal data by public entities for purposes other than those for which they were initially collected is permitted if the processing is necessary for the fulfilment of their duties and if necessary:
+The processing of personal data by public entities for purposes other than those for which they were initially collected is permitted if the processing is necessary for the fulfillment of their duties and if necessary:

-> - to check the information provided by the data subject, because there are reasonable indications that said information is incorrect;
+- to check the information provided by the data subject, because there are reasonable indications that said information is incorrect;

-> - for the prosecution of criminal offences;
+- for the prosecution of criminal offenses;

-> - for the prevention of harm to another; and
+- for the prevention of harm to another; and

 Processing for other purposes by private entities is permitted if necessary: